 - Checked Ball

 EXCEPTION: In Junior Youth Division brackets, the initial pass, if made behind the free throw line extended, shall not be contested by the opposing team.
 If the initial pass is made below the free throw line extended, toward the basket, the pass may be contested.

 - Taking It Back

 The ball will be “taken back” on each change of possession, regardless of whether or not a shot was attempted.
 Failure to “take it back” results in loss of possession and any points just scored.
-When taking the ball back, the player must bring his/her whole body and the ball anywhere behind the two point arc.
+When taking the ball back, the player must be outside the 2 point arc.

 - Ball Out-of-Bounds